sampsyo/cs6120/content/blog/2023-12-11-polyhedral/index.md

 ## Evaluation

 Unfortunately, the project has not reached a point where it is practical to perform a systematic evaluation across a wide range of benchmarks.
 To check correctness, I have thus far relied on manual inspection of the internal data structures.
 I've tested with a modest set of examples from the literature, with mostly encouraging results.
+These include most of Bastoul's examples from Chapters 2–3 and a few other standard programs such as matrix multiplication, which exercise the various features of the implementation described above.
+Altogether they contain various shapes of loop nests, with both static and non-static control, with and without loop-carried dependencies.

 ### Challenges

 There was a considerable amount of background material to learn before and throughout the project, given that I had no prior experience with polyhedral compilation.
 Learning the requisite infrastructure (MLIR, isl) was also occasionally troublesome.
 In particular, figuring out how to do relatively simple things in isl sometimes required lots of experimenting with sparsely documented functions.

 With respect to the implementation itself, construction of the dependence polyhedra was certainly the trickiest part, and is also the part of the implementation in whose correctness I'm least confident.
 And as I mentioned above, testing is currently limited to manual inspection of internal data structures (though I did write utilities to visualize those structures where appropriate).

-## References

 [^1]: Cédric Bastoul. *Improving Data Locality in Static Control Programs.* PhD thesis, University Paris 6, Pierre et Marie Curie, 2004.